Tomb of Perneb

 The tomb was erected during the 5th Dynasty in the Old Kingdom.
-It was discovered in 1907, purchased from the Egyptian government in 1913 and given to the Metropolitan Museum of Art in New York City, by Edward S. Harkness.
+It was discovered in 1907, purchased from the Egyptian government in 1913 and given to the Metropolitan Museum of Art in New York City by Edward Harkness.

-Perneb was a court official in the royal household who had a role in the robing and crowning of the king.
-His name means "my Lord has come forth to me".
+Perneb's name means "my Lord has come forth to me".
 His tomb was attached to the larger tomb of the vizier Shepsesre, who may have been Perneb's father.

 Description

 The tomb consists of an underground burial chamber and a limestone mastaba above ground.
 The mastaba is divided into four rooms, including a decorated main offering chapel and a secondary offering chamber with a separate entrance.
 The secondary offering chamber is connected to the serdab (Arabic for "cellar"), a closed room containing a statue of Perneb, by a slot through which the smell of incense and chants could pass into the serdab.
 Perneb's burial shaft was located to the right side of the main offering chamber.
 The main offering chapel is decorated with a false door and painted reliefs which depict Perneb seated at an offering table where he offers food and other goods.